Shyakavirgile/portfolio/README.md

 ### QUESTION: What have you learned by creating your web portfolio?

-### ANSWERS: I can't say that i did the assignment very well but am better than last week.
-I have learnt that it is a process of some failings, reviewing and adjusting.
+### ANSWERS: I have learnt that it is a process of some failings, reviewing and adjusting.
 It take time to fully have a strong understanding but as long as you are willing to put in the time and focus the results will come.